Programs & Events

 Upcoming workshops:

-Aquatic Insects of Connecticut – Fly Tying Workshop (details coming soon!)
+Aquatic Insects of Connecticut – Fly Tying Workshop (registration coming soon!)

 Lectures